-For a surfactant to act as an emulsifier it must satisfy certain conditions.
+A surfactant must satisfy certain conditions to act as an emulsifier.
 It has to show good surface activity and produce a low interfacial tension at interface.
-This means that it must have tendency to migrate into the interface rather than stay dissolved in either one of the bulk phases.
-Next feature that must be considered prior to selection is the ability to form as highly as possible condensed interfacial film, either by itself or with other adsorbed molecules that are present, with lateral interactions between molecules comprising the film.
-The most condensed interfacial film between oil and water is formed when maximum number of surfactant molecules is packed and are oriented vertically.10 Surfactant concentration at a boundary depends upon the surfactant structure and the chemistry of the two phases that meet at the interface.
-Surfactant must migrate to the interface at such rate that interfacial tension is reduced to a level of stability during the emulsion preparation.
-Rate of migration depends on whether the surfactant is placed into the oil or water phase.
+In other words, the surfactant must have the tendency to migrate into the interface rather than stay dissolved in either one of the bulk phases.
+Another required feature is the ability to form an as highly as possible condensed interfacial film, either by itself or incorporating other adsorbed molecules that are present in the film.
+Theoretically, the most condensed interfacial film between oil and water is formed when a maximum number of surfactant molecules is packed and are oriented vertically.10 Surfactant concentration at the interface depends upon the surfactants structure and the chemistry of the two phases that meet at the interface.
+Surfactants must migrate to the interface at a rate that interfacial tension is reduced to a level of stability during the emulsion preparation.
+The rate of migration depends on whether the surfactant is soluble in the oil or the water phase.
+The surfactant simultaneously serves three functions in stabilizing an emulsion.
+It plays an essential role in determining whether oil or water is the continuous phase.
+It controls many of the attractive and repulsive forces between droplets.
+These forces govern flocculation and coagulation processes.
+Surfactants determine the mechanical properties of the interfacial films, which, in turn, control the coalescence rates.